KRAKEN

 Broadband Operation

-Broadband tunable wavelength operation has automatic wavelength tuning, automatic focus control, and automatic alignment control
+KRAKEN’s broadband tunable wavelength operation has automatic wavelength tuning, automatic focus control, and automatic alignment control.
+This enables rapid adjustment of wavelengths with the click of a button.

 Minimal User Training

-KRAKEN is designed to make measuring electronic decay and other ultrafast processes accessible for a user-facility user on a tight schedule:
+KRAKEN is designed to make measuring hypertemporal, hyperspectral, and volumetric ultrafast images accessible for a user-facility user on a tight schedule:

 - Easy-to-use imaging interface